OWASP/SecureTea-Project/doc/en-US/user_guide.md

 -  Configuring Slack: `sudo python3 SecureTea.py --slack_user_id <your data> --slack_token <your data>`<br><br>
 ![Slack](/img/slack_cli.gif)<br>

-#### Setting up Web UI
-Follow the following steps to setup Web UI
-1.  `cd gui`
-2.  `npm install`
-3.  `ng serve`
-4.  `sudo python monitor.py`
-5. Visit http://localhost:4200 to view your project, END-POINT is http://localhost:5000.

-Web UI requires ServerApp to be running.
-To run ServerApp,
-1. in SecureTea-Project, `cd ServerApp`
-2. `python3 run.py`

-This is the end-point for the Web UI

 #### Getting tokens
 In order to use the various communication medium you need to get yourself a verified token from the respective provider.